Beyond Wireless GSM

 Text Messages

-It costs you 10 cents to either send or receive a text message.
-This is somewhere between average and a little high.
-If you’re going to do a lot of texting, you should probably try Virgin Mobile, especially as they offer phones with qwerty-style keyboards.
-Still for a quick msg to meet a friend, etc., this is good enough.
+It cost you 10 cents to either send or receive a text message.
+This was somewhere between average and a little high.
+If you were going to do a lot of texting this was probably not the plan for you.

 International Calling

-website touts “30 days of unlimited international calling available.
+The Beyond Wireless website touted “30 days of unlimited international calling available.
 Access to over 70 countries and 400+ locations”.
-However, nowhere else on their website is there any further explanation.
-I suspect that like Tracfone, they have arranged to provide calling to certain international locations at no additional charge.
+However, nowhere else on their website was there any further explanation.
+I suspect that, like Tracfone, they arranged to provide calling to certain international locations at no additional charge.
 That is, you are charged the regular airtime for these calls.
-After 30 days, I suspect there is some kind of surcharge.
+After 30 days, I suspect there was some kind of surcharge.

 Conclusion

-Their phones are a little pricey on the low end, but their rates are not too bad.
-If you do choose them, remember to buy your airtime online!Still looking?
-You can check out some . . .
+Their phones were a little pricey on the low end, but their rates were not too bad.
+If you did choose them at some point, you can let me know about your experience via the feedback.